You Changed My Life: Reception

 The film was graded "A" by the Cinema Evaluation Board.
 The Philippine Entertainment Portal describe the film as "Entertaining and engaging!".
 ReelAdvice.net gave the film 3.5/5 ratings.

 Box office

 The film was a huge box office success, earning ₱ 232,209,842 in its seven weeks run at the box office.

 Home video

-The film was made available on original DVDs and VCDs distributed by Viva Video, Inc. and Star Home Video on April 2009.
+The film was made available on original DVDs and VCDs distributed by Viva Video, Inc. and Star Home Video in April 2009.